testpointcorp/Vansah-API-Binding-Java/README.md

 	}

-As you can see belo in line 420, the script is fetching the URL value from Vansah, so there is no test data hard coded at all! :)
+As you can see above, the script is fetching the URL value from Vansah, so there is no test data hard coded at all! :)

 For questions, suggestions, or other requests, please reach out to us through our support channels: